exercism/v3/languages/elixir/exercises/concept/conditionals/.meta/design.md

 ## Goal

-The goal of this exercise to teach students how to use conditional control statements
+The goal of this exercise to teach students how to use conditional control flow structures

 ## Learning objectives

 After completing this exercise, the student should:

-- Know of the existence of the `cond` function and how to use it.
+- Know of the existence of the `cond` control flow structure and how to use it.
 - Know how to perform boolean logic using the `===/2` operator function.
 - Know how to return values from a function with conditional logic.
 - Know of the existence of the [atom][atom] type